-- Similarly, 65 years is a really long time away and most parents only have financial responsibility for their children through college.
+- Similarly, 65 years is a really long time away, and most parents only have financial responsibility for their children through college.

-To summarize, if you have a few thousand dollars laying around and a child on the way consider throwing that money into a brokerage account and let it grow until your little bundle of joy reaches retirement age.
-I know that most people don’t have that kind of money available, and that really wasn’t the point of this blog post.
+To summarize, if you have a few thousand dollars lying around and a child on the way, consider throwing that money into a brokerage account and letting it grow until your little bundle of joy reaches retirement age.
+I know that most people don’t have that kind of money available, but that wasn’t the point of this blog post.

 The purpose was to show a few compound interest examples and how important it is to start investing in retirement early, whether at age 1 or 25.
 If a person takes only one thing away from the personal finance world, it should be an understanding of compound interest.
 It is so powerful!